-Keeping chemicals out of your clothing is a great way to protect yours and your children's health, the health of farmers and the health of the planet.
+Keeping Chemical Free Clothing is a great way to protect yours and your children's health, the health of farmers and the health of the planet.
 Babies in particular can suffer from contact with the chemicals that reside in many or our conventional cotton and synthetic clothes, where their skin is more porous and more easily absorbs these chemicals.
 Some of which are thought to be the most toxic in the world.

 Organic cotton is a great start, but this label doesn't always mean that it has been processed organically and without the use of harsh chemicals.
 'Organic' does not necessarily cover manufacturing processes, and refers only to natural materials that have been grown according to organic farming standards.
 If you're looking for clothing that has also been processed organically, there are other things to look out for.